zk/leiningen-init-script/README.md

 # leiningen-init-script

 A leiningen plugin that allows you to generate *NIX init scripts.
+Alpha quality.

+## Lein

+Add <code>[leiningen-init-script "0.1.0"]</code> to the :dev-dependencies section in your project.clj.

+As of now leiningen-init-script is only supported on lein version 1.1.0, but it's on my to do list to add support for lein HEAD.

 ## Usage

-Add <code>[leiningen-init-script "0.1.0"]</code> to the :dev-dependencies section in your project.clj.

 ## Configuration